 Overtime and payment for time off

-Overtime isn't usually taken into account when working out holiday pay or paid maternity, paternity or adoption leave.
-However, it is taken into account when the overtime is guaranteed and you have to work the overtime as part of your contract of employment.
+Overtime isn't usually taken into account when working out paid maternity, paternity or adoption leave.
+However, it is taken into account when the overtime is guaranteed and you have to work the overtime as part of your employment contract.

 There are limits to working overtime